olliesmith3/udderless/README.md

   - The coordinates can then be added as waypoints in the navigation tool
   - This allows a planning of a route for delivery days

-### The To Do List

-- Add delivery date or day of the week to orders (then add this to the mailers)
-- Complete deployment of both sites.
-- Configure simplecov for accurate coverage